rabelais88/portfolio-2019q2/readme.md

 pkill -f *nodemon*
 kill -9 mongod
 ```

+as there is *ServiceWorker* working on background,
+> cache TTL/max-age should be set to 0

 ## solved & ongoing issues
  - [x] *jest* doesn't work properly with mongoose testing &rarr; replaced with *mocha*